winwastaken/nano11website/README.md

 An website built on Svelte.
 The website was built from Rectify11's property (Basically based on Rectify11's Source Code

 Info about the project:

-Nano11 is an Windows mod that aims to make Windows
+Nano11 is an Windows 11 mod that aims to make Windows smaller by removing Microsoft's bloat and useless tracking services.
+It also makes Windows 11 look better by changing the default Wallpapers, the Branding logo seen in winver, and much more.